 GVI has successfully been operating ethical and responsible programs for under 18s since 2012.
-Since then, it has treated health and safety as a number one priority and takes extra measures for its under 18 programs.
+Treating health and safety as a number one priority, GVI takes extra measures for its under 18 programs.
 As such, it is also a British Standards 8848 compliant provider.
-This project has been specially designed for those looking to volunteer, but are aged between 15 and 17 years old.
-Throughout this project, volunteers are provided with supervision and training, by world class leaders in the field who have been chosen for their mix of relevant experience and ability to mentor and inspire young adults.
+This project has been specially designed for those between 15 and 17 years who are looking to volunteer.
+Throughout the project, volunteers receive guidance and training from leaders who are experts in their field.
+These leaders have been carefully selected for their extensive experience and their exceptional ability to mentor and inspire young adults.

 |24-hour emergency desk|